+if isempty(gcp)

 '''

+parpool;

+end

-Starting parallel pool (parpool) using the 'local' profile ...
-Connected to the parallel pool (number of workers: 6).
+Starting parallel pool (parpool) using the 'Processes' profile ...

+Connected to parallel pool with 4 workers.

 '''

 For all dosage scenarios, the model was simulated until t = 2 weeks from the time of the first dose.
 Total bacterial count, CFU, was sampled every 24 hours (once a day) for the entire duration of the dosage regimen.